EtomicBomb/gale-shapley/README.md

 # Design Quirks

 Most descriptions of the Gale-Shapley algorithm are implementation-focused.
 In this way, they contain extra data structures that serve as redundant indexes into other data structures.
 These help with runtime performance.
-To model the algorithm in Forge, it was beneficial to find a minimal description of the Gale-Shapely algorithm.
+To model the algorithm in Forge, it was beneficial to find a minimal description of the Gale-Shapley algorithm.

 The state of the algorithm in our model is represented by one data structure, `offer`.
 It is a set of pairs of proposers and receivers.
 A proposer-receiver pair `(px, rx)` means that `px` is proposing to `rx` in that round; *or* that `px` already has a tentative match to `rx`.
 The pair `(px, rx)` is considered a tentative match if `rx` accepts the proposal: if `px` is the only proposer matched with `rx` and `rx` ranks `px`.
 By lumping together tentative matches and active proposals, we are able to unify the two kinds of rejections in Gale-Shapley: receivers leaving proposers for a more favorable match, and proposers proposing to receivers where the receiver does not rank the proposer.